JuliaPOMDP/AdaOPS.jl/README.md

 The core idea of the adaptive particle filter is that it can change the number of particles adaptively and use more particles to estimate the belief when needed.
 #### zeta
 zeta is the targe error when estimating a belief.
 Spcifically, when we use KLD Sampling to calculate the number of particles needed, zeta is the targe Kullback-Leibler divergence between the estimated belief and the true belief.
-#### MESS
-MESS is a function for computing the number of particles needed for estimating a belief with an error of zeta.
-By default, the KLD Sampling method is used.
 ##### grid
 In order to estimate the belief, we first need know how many slices a belief is consist of.
-Therefore, we should first implement a function to convert a state to a multidimensional vector, `convert(::S,::P)`.
+Therefore, we should first implement a function to convert a state to a multidimensional vector, `Base.convert(::SVector{D, Float64},::S)`, where `D` is the dimension of the resulted vector.
 Then, we define a StateGrid to discretize or split the state space.
 A StateGrid is consist of an arrays of cutpoints in each dimension.
 These cutpoints divide the whole space into small tiles.
-In each dimension, a number of intervals constitute the grid, and each of these intervals is left-closed and right-open with the endpoints be cutpoints.
+In each dimension, a number of intervals constitute the grid, and each of these intervals is left-closed and right-open with the endpoints be cutpoints with the exception of the left-most interval.
-For example, a StateGrid can be defined as `StateGrid(convert, [dim1_cutpoints], [dim2_cutpoints], [dim3_cutpoints])`.
+For example, a StateGrid can be defined as `StateGrid([dim1_cutpoints], [dim2_cutpoints], [dim3_cutpoints])`.
 All states lie in one tile will be taken as the same.
-With the number of tiles that a belief occupies, we can estimate the number of particles needed to estimate it.
+With the number of tiles occupied, we can estimate the number of particles using KLD-Sampling.
 #### sigma
 `sigma` is the maximum times of `m_init` particles we can afford to estimate a belief.
 Since `AdaOPS` is an online planning algorithm, we must balance between the accuracy and the speed.

-### Packing
+### Belief Packing
 #### delta
-A delta-packing of observation branches will be generated, i.e., the belief nodes with L1 distance less than delta are merged.
+A δ-packing of observation branches will be generated, i.e., the belief nodes with L1 distance less than delta are merged.
 #### m_init
 `m_init` is the least number of particles needed to estimate a belief.
 Only when a belief is consist of at least `m_init`, we can estimate the L1 distance between observation branches and merge the similar ones.
 ### Bounds